VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ## Keybindings

-### Basic mappings

-These are the keybindings you get when you enable `set_basic_mappings` in [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/compat-07/doc/md/api-reference.md#extend_cmpopts).
+These are the keybindings you get when you enable `set_mappings` in [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/compat-07/doc/md/api-reference.md#extend_cmpopts).
 They are meant to follow Neovim's default whenever possible.

 * `<Ctrl-y>`: Confirms selection.